rhysfx/DeckMaster/README.md

 <img src="https://github.com/user-attachments/assets/c41e281b-b18b-4d59-a231-f33690d15fbe" width="700" />

 ## Features

+**What makes DeckMaster special:**

-- **Database-Driven Configuration**: All buttons and pages are stored in a MySQL database for easy management
+- **Database-Driven Configuration**: All buttons and pages live in a MySQL database, making management and updates straightforward
-- **Embedded Web Browser**: Display web pages directly in the interface using QtWebEngine
+- **Embedded Web Browser**: Display web pages directly within your interface using QtWebEngine
-- **Built-in Actions**: Comprehensive library of pre-built actions for common automation tasks
+- **Built-in Actions**: Comes with a comprehensive library of pre-built actions for common automation tasks
-- **Customisable Actions**: Extensible action system for executing commands, scripts, and automations
+- **Customizable Actions**: Easy-to-extend action system lets you execute commands, scripts, and custom automations
-- **Multi-Page Support**: Navigate between different pages of buttons with arrow navigation
+- **Multi-Page Support**: Create multiple pages of buttons and navigate between them using arrow controls
-- **Live Updates**: Real-time synchronisation with database changes (500ms polling)
+- **Live Updates**: Changes sync in real-time with the database (polls every 500ms), so updates appear immediately
-- **Fullscreen Interface**: Clean, distraction-free fullscreen experience
+- **Fullscreen Interface**: Clean, distraction-free fullscreen experience that looks great on any display
-- **Image Support**: Buttons can display custom images from local files or URLs
+- **Image Support**: Buttons can display custom images loaded from local files or URLs
-- **Responsive Design**: Configurable layout with consistent button positioning
+- **Responsive Design**: Configurable layout system with consistent button positioning
-- **Device Templates**: Pre-configured database templates for popular devices and use cases
+- **Device Templates**: Pre-configured database templates get you up and running quickly with popular setups

 ## Prerequisites

+Before getting started, make sure you have:

-- Python 3.13+
+- Python 3.13+ (though earlier versions should work fine)
 - MySQL database server
-- Required Python packages (see `requirements.txt`)
+- The required Python packages (listed in `requirements.txt`)

 ## Installation

+Getting DeckMaster running is straightforward:

 1. **Clone the repository**
    ```bash